-The following persons entering the State shall not be subject to selfquarantine: (1) persons who enter by recreational boats into the State's small boat (non-commercial) harbors which have been at sea for at least 10 consecutive days before entering State waters and have no persons on board who are ill or are exhibiting symptoms of COVID-19; (2) persons who, prior to departure to the State, upload into the State's Safe Travels program or otherwise provide dated confirmation received by the traveler prior to departure from a DOH approved COVID-19 testing facility ("Trusted Testing Partner") of a negative test result, using a DOH-approved form, from an observed test administered to the traveler within 72 hours from the final leg of departure; or (3) upon the establishment of an exception by the Director of HIEMA, persons who, prior to departure to the State, upload into the State's Safe Travels program or otherwise provide validation that they have completed a vaccine regimen approved by DOH.
-This third exception is not available as of the date of this Proclamation, requires action by the Director of HIEMA and details will be posted at https://hawaiicovid19.com/.
-Persons under the age of five accompanied by a traveler who meets existing test exceptions are not required to obtain a test prior to arrival.
+The following persons entering the State shall not be subject to selfquarantine: (1) persons who enter by recreational boats into the State's small boat (non-commercial) harbors which have been at sea for at least 10 consecutive days before entering State waters and have no persons on board who are ill or are exhibiting symptoms of COVID-19; (2) persons who, prior to departure to the State, comply with all the requirements of the State's Safe Travels program regarding obtaining a negative test result from an approved provider within 72 hours from the final leg of departure and otherwise comply fully with the Travel Rules; or (3) upon the establishment of an exception by the Director of HIEMA, persons who, prior to departure to the State, comply with all the requirements of the State's Safe Travels program regarding validating completion of a vaccination regimen approved by DOH, provide consent and authorization to access vaccination information as set forth in the Safe Travels program and otherwise comply fully with the Travel Rules.
+Persons under the age of five accompanied by a traveler who meets the second exception are not required to obtain a test prior to arrival.
+The third exception requires additional action by the Director of HIEMA.
+Details regarding this vaccination exception will be posted at https://hawaiicovid19.com/.
+To the limited extent necessary to effectuate the third exception, and only as expressly allowed by the consents and authorizations voluntarily provided as part of the Safe Travels program by persons wishing to apply for this third exception, DOH and providers of vaccinations may use and disclose protected health information as expressly allowed by the State's Safe Travels program.